16 Soothing Spaces Spotlight Spa Architecture and Design

 The warm aquamarine water at this Iceland destination is celebrated for its healing properties.
 In the subterranean spa, treatment areas are dedicated to silica (for scrubbing), algae (moisturizing and anti-aging), and minerals (purifying).

-Four rooms for treatments—one option is a willow-bark oil massage—are supplemented by a sauna and a steam bath.
+In this spa design, four rooms for treatments—one option is a willow-bark oil massage—are supplemented by a sauna and a steam bath.
 A corridor passes between treatment rooms to reach the plunge pools, the warmer of which flows outdoors to become a hot tub.

-The 8,500-square-foot spa infuses a beachy aesthetic with sophistication and nods to local artisans and island history.
+The 8,500-square-foot spa design infuses a beachy aesthetic with sophistication and nods to local artisans and island history.
 Mosaic tiles depict the sun’s reflection on the ocean.